 A mix of potatoes, peppers and eggplant, di san xian is one of Harbin’s most famous dishes.
 And with good reason: The combination of three common vegetables fried in oil and flavored with soy sauce and salt is simply irresistible (di san xian translates to “Three delicacies on earth”).
 Plus, as well as its great taste, the dish is vegetarian-friendly.

 Smoked Red Sausage (红肠)

-Unlike most travel guide’s “must-visit” places that only seem to be frequented by tourists, Laochujia is actually a favorite restaurant of Harbin-locals.
-The famous dish that represents Harbin, Guobaorou (锅包肉, fried pork cullet with sweet and sour sauce), was invented by an ancestor of the restaurant owner and the family’s recipe is still served today.
-Another authentic Dongbei cuisine offering includes Lapi (拉皮, green beans or potato noodles mixed with savory dressing).
+This third-generation owned restaurant is a favorite of Harbin locals and visitors alike.
+Its specialty dish, guobaorou (锅包肉, deep fried pork cullet with sweet and sour sauce), is a popular Dongbei meal that was invented by an ancestor of the restaurant.
+The family's recipe is still served today.
+The menu features pictures alongside each meal and visitors can order from a tablet — a great hack for non-Chinese readers and speakers.
+Another authentic Dongbei cuisine offering includes lapi (拉皮, green beans or potato noodles mixed with savory dressing).